-If water is used as cleaning liquid, make sure that the device is only operated in fill mode (cooling unit is therefore switched off).
+If water with a cleaning agent (grease solvent) is used as cleaning liquid, make sure that the device is only operated in fill mode (cooling unit is therefore switched off).
 Otherwise, there is a risk that the device may freeze internally and become damaged as a result.

 - 1. Connect a hose to the pump connectors (short circuit between the outflow connector and the return connector). - 2.
 Fill the device with a suitable cleaning fluid.
 During this time, operate the device in fill mode. - 3.
 Drain the device via the drain connector. - 4.
-Check the cleaning fluid for dirt or old heat transfer liquid. - If you detect dirt in the cleaning fluid, repeat points 2 to 3.
+Check the cleaning fluid for dirt and the remains of old heat transfer liquid. - If you detect dirt in the cleaning fluid, repeat points 2 to 3.
 Otherwise continue with point 5. - 5.
-Remove hose from the pump connector.
+Remove hose from the pump connector. - 6.
+Dry the hydraulic circuit in the device with compressed air.